 - Adjustable front handle allows for sanding in corners and confined areas

-If you’re looking for a compact but powerful random orbital sander to tackle the most demanding jobs you should really consider getting this Makita.
+If you’re looking for a compact but powerful random orbital sander to tackle the most demanding jobs, you should really consider getting this Makita.

 This model has a variable speed ranging between 4000-12000 OPM.
 The dial is conveniently placed on top of a long handle and will let you easily adjust the speed accordingly to your needs/material type you working on.

-Some say you shouldn’t expect high material removal when working at lower speeds but that’s not what they’re for.
-They should be used for polishing and yes you can use polishing pads with this tool.
+Some say you shouldn’t expect high material removal when working at lower speeds, but that’s not what they’re for.
+They should be used for polishing, and yes, you can use polishing pads with this tool.

-If you need to use it for removing poly or use it on rough wood pieces then use fairly high speed with a high-quality sanding disc, like Mirka, with coarser grit for faster material removal.
+If you need to use it for removing poly or use it on rough wood pieces, then use fairly high speed with a high-quality sanding disc, like Mirka, with coarser grit for faster material removal.

-At highest speed is so easy to control you can do it with one finger!
+At the highest speed is so easy to control you can do it with one finger!
 Not joking 🙂 It does run really smoothly.

 As with almost all sanders, the dust bag is more of a gimmick than a useful, working feature.
 It collects the dust relatively well when clean and empty and only when running the sander at high speed for a few minutes.

-When at lower speeds it doesn’t seem to be working at all.
-I mean it’s still better than working with a bare tool but you won’t get a dustless environment.
+When at lower speeds, it doesn’t seem to be working at all.
+I mean, it’s still better than working with a bare tool, but you won’t get a dustless environment.

-Does it change when you hook it up to shop vac?
+Does it change when you hook it up to a shop vac?
 Dramatically.
 The dust level collection is near perfect even when operating at lower speeds.
 The only drawback is that the kit doesn’t come with a shop vac hose or adapter.

-Oversized sealed-ball bearing construction for longer tool life and double insulation is worth mentioning as well as a cooling system that is well-engineered for long life service.
+Oversized sealed-ball bearing construction for longer tool life and double insulation is worth mentioning, as well as a cooling system that is well-engineered for long-life service.

 It’s lightweight and made of quality materials.
 Comfortable to use and has nice smooth sanding action.